 - If you plan to take a general chemistry sequence, the Chemistry placement test can help you determine whether you should take Chem 31A/B (a two-quarter sequence) or Chem 31M (a single quarter sequence).

-- Taking the placement test is always recommended, but it is required if you wish to enroll in Chem 31M and you did not receive a 4 or 5 on the AP Chemistry exam.
+- Taking the placement test is required if you wish to enroll in Chem 31A/B, Chem 31M, or Chem 33.

 - Visit the Chemistry Department’s frequently asked questions page for further guidance on course selection and placement.

 - The Chemistry Placement Test is only offered online in Canvas from August 1 through September.

 - If you've never studied a language before, you do not need to take a placement test.
 You may enroll in the first quarter of the first-year sequence.

 - If you have any prior exposure to a language you wish to continue studying at Stanford, you must take a placement test.
 Even if you wish to start over from the beginning, the placement test is still required.
 Students are not allowed to self-place without a placement test and may not place themselves in a course below the level of their placement.